 Sea World is the only park in which you can get up close and personal with sea creatures and get an education while having fun.
-You can meet Shamu the killer whale, watch the Dolphins play their tricks, visit the sharks in their natural habitat, go to the North Pole on an icy safari and peek at the Penguins – and you get all that fun for a bargain.
+You can meet the Orcas (killer whales), watch the Dolphins play their tricks, visit the sharks in their natural habitat, go to the North Pole on an icy safari and peek at the Penguins – and you get all that fun for a bargain.

-You can add an “experience” to your visit, like Dolphin Interaction Program or Beluga Interaction Program.
+You can add “experiences” to your visit, like Dolphin Interaction Program or Beluga Interaction Program.

 The park also offers a large variety of dining options and the prices are much more reasonable than other Theme parks.

 Tip: As usual, it pays to plan ahead.
 Go to SeaWorlds website and browse the various activities and show times.